Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 <ef-slider min="0" max="100" from="60" to="80" step="20" range show-steps show-input-field></ef-slider>
 ```

-## Custom markers
+## Show markers
-You can add markers emphasizing specific values of the sliders with `ef-slider-marker`.
-The markers could be labelled by adding contents inside `ef-slider-marker`.
+You can show markers to provide more context to users on any specific values of slider.
+The markers can show with or without label.

+Defines each marker with `ef-slider-marker`.
+Position of the marker is set by `value`.

 ::
 ```javascript